Harrdy2018/Practice-in-Oracle/配置 MariaDB.md

 Remove test database and access to it?
 [Y/n] n
  ... skipping.

-Reloading the privilege tables will ensure that all changes made so far will take effect immediately.
+Reloading the privilege(特权) tables will ensure that all changes made so far will take effect immediately.

 Reload privilege tables now?
 [Y/n] y